conan-io/conan-center-index/docs/review_process.md

 - The profile that failed (in other words, the configuration: architecture, operation system, compiler, etc.)
 - Failed command line (it might have failed on early stages, like recipe syntax errors, hook errors or later stages, like build or test).
-- logs (contains actual output of the build process - not that some important logs like `configure.log` or `CMakeError.log` are not captured, it's just stdout/stderr)
+- Logs containing the actual output of the build process (note that some logs like *configure.log* or *CMakeError.log* are not captured, only stdout/stderr).

 If you struggle to fix build errors yourself, you always may ask for the help, either by tagging individual users.